Become A Game Master

 - Obtain healing from another character

 You’ll probably have to look a few things up in the rulebook as you run through this warm-up.
 That’s fine — the more familiar you are with the organization of the rules, the better.

 Know the Adventure

-Most beginner-friendly games come with a prepared adventure.
+Most beginner-friendly games come with a prepared adventure (sometimes called a ”module“).
 If the game you’re running doesn’t include one, a Google search will likely find you some professional or fan-produced adventures.
-The trick to running prepared adventures is to remember that they’re just guidelines, a baseline for you to riff off of as events unfold.
+The trick to running prepared adventures is to remember that they’re just guidelines, a baseline for you to adjust off of as events unfold.

 Run the Session

 Sometimes first-time game masters get stressed out because they want to run a perfect session.
 That’s understandable, but know that there is no such thing as a perfect session.
 But roleplaying is an extremely forgiving pastime.
 It’s really just people finding adventure in a shared imaginative space.
 If as a GM you forget the name of the captain of the guard, or have to look up the rules for poison, nobody will remember that.
 They’ll remember that the captain of the guard wanted a bribe, and that the poisoned arrow almost killed one of the characters.

 As the GM, you’ll be bringing the rules, dice, the adventure, and whatever notes you’ve made in preparation for the session.
 Be sure everyone else has a pencil, some paper for notes, and their character sheet, at a minimum.
 If players have their own copies of the rules, that’s a big plus, because they’ll be able to look up rules on their own.
 The more they know about the rules, the better.
 Players usually want to bring their own dice as well; it’s part of the fun of playing at the table together.